jakubDoka/the-worst-midustry-plugin/README.md

 - [x] configurations - plugin is highly configurable, all ranks can be defined by the owner of server
   - [x] /configure - gives ability to modify json config file from command like game and discord
     - [x] reloading - configuration can be reloaded while server is running
-- [x] discord bot - server has connected discord bot
+- [x] discord bot - plugin has connected discord bot
   - [ ] live chat - connects discord channel on discord with in-game chat
   - [ ] error log - discord channel for logging errors
   - [ ] rank log - for rank change reports
   - [ ] command log - for command use logging
   - [ ] maps - for map suggestions, downloading and voting
-  - [x] linking - ability to link your discord account with server account
+  - [x] linking - ability to link your discord account with plugin account
 - [x] ranks - way of administration
   - [x] customizable - player can choose witch rank to play with
   - [x] rank info - /ranks is in-game command that can show what ranks you obtained or yor progress towards obtaining them